SEND and Pastoral Care

 Pauline currently works 1 ½ days per week, across the 2 schools within the Federation, usually half day Wednesday and all day Thursday.

-Local information, including details of the B&NES Local Offer and Parent Partnership Service, can also be found by clicking on the links below :-
+Local information, including details of the B&NES Local Offer and the Parent Partnership Service, can also be found by clicking on the links below :-

 Complaints about SEND provision will be considered in keeping with the schools' complaints policy .
 Alternatively, you can contact the Parent Partnership Service for support with any aspect of SEND provision.